Are you losing your mind trying to Round Shapes in Cricut Design Space?

 Genius, just Genius!!

-THANK YOU !!
-Wish I had seen this before it took me forever to make a rounded shape!
-Instead of using "contour", I found you can click on the finished shape and all the extra peices will show.
-Move them off the finsihed design & "delete".
+Instead of using “contour”, I found you can click on the finished shape and all the extra peices will show.
+Move them off the finsihed design & “delete”.
 Easy peasy.
-Love that you share your amazing tips.

 You are honestly the kindest creative blogger out there.
 I know how much time you put into everything you do for us Daydreamers and I have to say THANK YOU from the bottom of my heart.